-The tajine is a Moroccan slow-cooker.
+This lamb and eggplant tajine is made using a tajine pot, or a Moroccan “slow-cooker”.
 It’s an ancient cooking pot originally used by the indigenous Berbers of North Africa.
 It is not only the word used to describe the cooking vessel but the meal contained inside.
 Braniya happens to be one of MarocBaba’s favorite meals, though it was only this year that he “remembered.”

 - This dish is amazingly delicious.